 - Focus on the positive aspects of getting your work done.
 Think about the positive feelings you’ll experience when you’ve completed your work.
 Make a list of all the advantages of doing your work right now.

 - Be tough.
 Maybe it shouldn’t matter whether or not you feel like doing what needs to be done.
 Just do it!
 Easier said than done, but simple nevertheless.

 - Excess chaos in your working space can sap the motivation and energy right out of you.
 Take a few minutes to clear off your desk and tidy things up a bit.
 Avoid using this as an excuse to procrastinate.

 - Focus on the long-term.
 Where will your life be in a year or five years from now if you stop being lazy?
-Where will you be if you continue on the path you’re traveling right now?
+Where will you be if you continue on the path you’re travelling right now?
 Those with motivation issues often look at the short-term.
 The most effective actions require patience before the benefits appear.

 - Use your lazy time wisely.
 Just lying around isn’t that relaxing unless you make the most of it.
-Use your down time to read a book, enjoy a hobby, or spend time with friends.
+Use your downtime to read a book, enjoy a hobby, or spend time with friends.
 Avoid wasting this precious time in way that fails to add to your life in some way.

 - Accept the fact that some tasks just aren’t enjoyable.
 Successful living requires doing a few things each day that you’d rather not do.
 Just get it done as painlessly as possible.